Lobster & Crab Regulations

 (3) When the department determines that harvest limits are necessary, such harvest limits will be required and enforceable upon 72 hours notice to permit holders.
 Such harvest limits may be further reduced or increased by written direction by the department.

-(4) If the department determines based on harvester reporting pursuant to this section that the commercial fisheries bait horseshoe crab quota allocation will have been harvested before the end of the year, harvesting for commercial will be prohibited by the department and such closure shall be enforceable upon 72 hours written notice to permit holders.
+(4) If the department determines based on harvester reporting pursuant to this section that the commercial fisheries bait horseshoe crab quota allocation will have been harvested before the end of the year, harvesting for commercial purposes will be prohibited by the department and such closure shall be enforceable upon 72 hours written notice to permit holders.

 (5) A person may only apply for and hold one horseshoe crab permit type issued under this section in a calender year.